AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/06.low-level-settings/docs.en.md

    **pref.vpn.ipv6.force**

-If true - AdGuard will force IPv6 default route (if IPv6 is available).
+If enabled - AdGuard will force IPv6 default route (if IPv6 is available).

    **pref.vpn.ipv4.bypass**

-If true - VPN will be configured to bypass all the IPv4 traffic.
+If enabled - VPN will be configured to bypass all the IPv4 traffic.

    **pref.vpn.ipv6.bypass**

-If true - VPN will be configured to bypass all the IPv6 traffic.
+If enabled - VPN will be configured to bypass all the IPv6 traffic.

    **pref.vpn.ipv6.disable**

-If true - AdGuard will disable IPv6 routes forcibly (VPN).
+If enabled - AdGuard will disable IPv6 routes forcibly (VPN).

    **pref.vpn.tun.mtu**